Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Confusion after illness or medication changes

-• Family concern about the decline
+• Family concern about cognitive decline

-Common Causes
+Common Causes of Memory Problems

 Mild Cognitive Impairment

-Mild cognitive impairment means cognitive changes are more than expected for age but daily independence is mostly preserved.
-Some patients remain stable, some improve if causes are treatable, and some progress.
+Mild cognitive impairment means cognitive changes are greater than expected for age, while daily independence is mostly preserved.

 Dementia